-The Ministry of Justice reports that magistrate fines collected at the end of 2012-13 reached a record high of £284 million and continued to rise during the last financial year.
+The Ministry of Justice reports that magistrate fines collected at the end of 2012-13 reached a record high of £284 million and have continued to rise since.

 Justice Minister Jeremy Wright said that financial penalties "set at the right level" would be an effective punishment for offenders.

 However Professor Stephen Glaister, former director of the RAC Foundation, questions why the proposed increases should be so steep.